 Trade and Distribution Advisor

 Gurdeep Mattu is a publisher and the author of Sons and Fascination (Paperbooks, 2011) as well as several pamphlets.
-He works as an Editorial Project Manager at the British Standards Institution (BSI) and has held senior roles at Bloomsbury, Continuum, RLI and Sunrise Publishing.
+He works as Deputy Manager (Publishing Operations) at the House of Commons and has held senior roles at Bloomsbury, Continuum and Rowman and Littlefield.
 His poetic influences include T. S. Eliot, Walt Whitman, H.D. and William Carlos Williams.
-Gurdeep is working on his second novel, "Sister Feelings Call", and can be found blogging at gurdeepmattu.wordpress.com
+Gurdeep is working on his second novel, "Sister Feelings Call" and blogs at gurdeepmattu.wordpress.com

 Portrait by Antonio Escalante